Check out Oxford Academia programs at University of Oxford

 Campus-based climate change program for grades 9–12

 The college admissions landscape used to evolve slowly, with major shifts happening once a decade.
 Today, we are seeing the pace of change accelerate, with significant updates occurring every admissions cycle.
-What worked even a few years ago—applying Regular Decision, skipping testing, focusing on a “well-rounded” resume—is no longer a reliable strategy.
+Having evaluated thousands of applications within a selective admissions office and guided hundreds of families through 15 years of shifting cycles, I have seen firsthand that what worked even a few years ago—applying Regular Decision, relying on test-optional policies, or building a well-rounded resume—is no longer a reliable strategy for the most selective institutions.

 For students applying to college in 2026, success depends on understanding these three fundamental shifts in the admissions process: Timing, Testing, and the Human Factor.

 While Regular Decision used to be the default, in 2026 the early admissions rounds are where the majority of seats are filled.
-Applying early is no longer optional for students who are targeting selective colleges and universities.
+For students targeting selective colleges, applying early is no longer a bonus strategy; it is the baseline.

 What changed:

-• The Early Differential: Many schools now fill 50% to 70% of their classes through Early Action (EA) or Early Decision (ED) rounds.
+• The Early Differential: According to institutional reports and Common Data Set filings, many schools now fill 50–70% of their classes through Early Action (EA) or Early Decision (ED) rounds.

 What this means for students: